shijithpk/music-streaming-india/README.md

 ### Want to hire me?

 I've been on a pandemic break, but with this project over, I'm ready to get back to full-time work.
 Have a look at [my website](https://shijith.com/).
 If you like what I've done and think I could be of value to your company, email me at [mail@shijith.com](mailto:mail@shijith.com) or message me on [LinkedIn](https://www.linkedin.com/in/shijith/).
-I may not make sense for a developer role, but for something that combines coding and communication skills, I could be a good fit for that.
+I may not make sense for a developer role, but for something that combines coding and longform writing, I could be a good fit for that.